almondtools/xrayinterface/README.md

 XRayInterface
 =============

-XRayInterface is a convenient interface to Java reflection.
+XRayInterface (formerly [Picklock](https://github.com/almondtools/picklock)) is a convenient interface to Java reflection.

 * not depending on strings
 * but on interface conventions